JulioQuesadilla/DB-MYSQL/DB-MYSQL-2 -  Relational Databases & MySQL/README.md

 | Introduction to Relational Databasess | DB-MYSQL-2  | Relational Databases & MySQL                        |
 | Introduction to Relational Databasess | DB-MYSQL-3  | Introduction to SQL                                 |

-3. Inser 3 students into the students database.
+3. Insert 3 students into the students table.

-4. Insert the students data into the Foreign table so students are enrolled in at least one course.
+4. Insert the students data into the Foreign table so the students are enrolled in at least one course.

 ### Challenge Yourself

-1. Create an additioanl table to store the stuents grades.
+1. Create an additioanl table to store the student's grades.